Dwight Peck's personal website

 It's our last day in Treviso, 4 March 2017, and not a fine one.
 But the street market's in progress out our front door anyway.

 I love street markets, though I've never bought anything at one.
-Except once, at Petticoat Lane in 1974 -- a small satchel to carry books home in, at a good price; the seams all ripped out in the airport lobby.
+Except once, at Petticoat Lane in 1974 -- a small satchel to carry books home in from London, at a good price; the seams all ripped out in the airport lobby.

 The entire Piazzale Burchiellati -- some are browsing, others are focused and determined